qbead/qbeadWebsite/content/main/museums.md

 ---
-title: The SpinWheel in Museums, Summer Camps, Outreach Events, and More
+title: The SpinWheel in Museums, Summer Camps, Outreach Events, and More!
-keywords: spinwheel, education, STEM, outreach, science, engineering day, teachers, educators, engineering, computer science, physics, museums, summer camps, outreach
+keywords: spinwheel, education, STEM, outreach, science, engineering day, teachers, educators, engineering, computer science, physics, museums, summer camps, outreach, girl scouts
-header-image: /images/educators_page.jpg
+header-image: /images/for_parents/2018-STEMagination-girlscouts_0.JPG
 subtitle: A more detailed discussion of some possible uses of the SpinWheel outside of your home or classroom.
 ---